holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Clean-up-environment.md

 The reset process does not reset or clean up iptables rules or IPVS tables.
 If you wish to reset iptables, you must do so manually as we do in [Remove the node](#remove-the-node).

-## Dispose all virtual machines
+## Dispose of all virtual machines

-Since we use `Vagrant` to automate provisioning the virtual machines, you can dispose all that with just a command.
-Run this in project directory of your host, which install `Vagrant` & `Virtual Box`:
+Since we use `Vagrant` to automate provisioning the virtual machines, you can dispose of all that with just a command.
+Run this in the project directory of your host, which installs `Vagrant` & `Virtual Box`:

     vagrant destroy